 Mobility Impaired Firearms Hunting River Bend WMA

-Get fired up during mobility-impaired firearms hunting at River Bend WMA, an accessible location for wheelchair hunting of either sex from 30 minutes before sunrise to 30 minutes after sunset on October 3rd through October 4th.
+Get fired up during Mobility-Impaired Firearms Deer Hunting at River Bend WMA, an accessible location for wheelchair hunting of either sex deer from 30 minutes before sunrise to 30 minutes after sunset on October 2nd through October 3rd.

 Mobility Impaired Firearms Hunting Details

 - Mobility-Impaired means anyone confined to a wheelchair, hemiplegia, monoplegia, paraplegia or single-leg amputation above the knee.

 - This is a sign-in hunt for hunters who are mobility-impaired only.
 You must sign-in prior to hunting.
 Mobility-impaired hunters may sign-in starting at noon one day prior to the hunt, anytime during the hunt, or online at gooutdoorsgeorgia.com.
 Sign-in is required once for each sign-in period.

 - Legal hours for firearms mobility impaired hunting are 30 minutes before sunrise until 30 minutes after sunset at River Bend WMA.

 - Hunters must wear as an outer garment at least 500 inches of visible hunter orange above the waist.

 Any person entering any designated fee area on state-owned WMAs must possess a Georgia Lands Pass or Fishing/Hunting license.
 To purchase licenses, visit http://www.georgiawildlife.com/licenses-permits-passes

 For a list of all unlawful activities NOT permitted at River Bend WMA, visit http://www.eregulations.com/georgia/hunting/general-w-m-a-regulations/